Latifsai/credit_service/README.md

 ---------------------------------

 ## Requirements
-* CRUD operations for customers and accounts.
+* CRUD operations for all entities.
+* Possibility of opening a loan for a given product in the database.
+* Current conversion of product currency into account currency.
+* Opening bank cards.
+* Taking out loans.
+* Preliminary review of loan payments.
+* Automatic write-off of credit payments on time, taking into account credit holidays.
+* Penalties will be charged in case of non-payment.
-* Support for payments, top-ups and early repayments
+* Possibility of early repayment.
-* Loan payment preview
+* Balance replenishment.
 ------------------------------------

 ## Getting Started